texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/introduction.md

 ## A Brief Introduction to ROS
 You will be using the **Robot Operating System** (ROS) to develop software for your robot.
 ROS is an open-source meta-operating system for robots which is used around the world for robotics software development and research.

 We've developed software for you to use ROS without needing to explore the complexities of this system, but if you're interested in exploring ROS after the camp, their [website](http://wiki.ros.org) provides many tutorials and has a vast community of developers.
+Feel free to check it out after the camp to learn more about how ROS works!

 ### A Boilerplate ROS Program